 The star who turned traitor

 The birth of a left-arm fast bowler who went from being one of the brightest prospects on the world stage to a cricketer mired in the shame of spot-fixing in a matter of a year.
 Mohammad Amir, who made his international debut at 17, could bowl in the high 80mphs and was crucial in Pakistan's title run during the World T20 in 2009.
 He took his form to ODIs, turning in consistent spells in the Champions Trophy.
 His Test career got off to a relatively sedate start but he soon made up and, during the 2010 tour to England, became the youngest bowler, at 18, to take 50 Test wickets.
 But it all came crashing down when it was alleged he had bowled deliberate no-balls in a Test at Lord's.
 In February 2011 he was handed a five-year ban following investigations by an ICC tribunal.
-He pleaded guilty to the charges and was sentenced to six months in prison at Southwark Crown Court.
-Amir was released after serving half the sentence.
+He pleaded guilty to the charges and was sentenced to six months in prison, but was released after serving half the sentence.
 In 2016, Amir returned in all formats for Pakistan and though he hasn't quite been the bowler of old, he hasn't been too far off the mark either.

 The day England stormed the Bridgetown fortress with an amazing performance that came only a couple of weeks after their 46-all-out Trinidad humiliation, and on a ground where West Indies had not lost for 59 years.
 There was Alec Stewart's pair of hundreds, Angus Fraser's heroic eight-for, Graham Thorpe's selfless 84, and Phil Tufnell's running catch to dismiss Brian Lara.
 After four and a half days of domination, the most unlikely of England's many unlikely 1990s victories was completed when Chris Lewis castled a furious Curtly Ambrose.